Last updated December 20th, 2019.

-However, businesses are trying to counteract this decline.
-Over 70% of manufacturing firms plan to invest in new machinery and other technologies.
+Businesses are still trying to counteract this somewhat unexpected decline.
+More than 70% of Singaporean manufacturing firms plan on investing in new machinery and other technologies.

-A Shift in Singapore’s Main Industries?
+A Shift in Singapore’s Main Industries

 Singapore’s track record of innovation is staggering given their economic history in the past 50 years.
-The city-state transitioned through many stages of economic development in very little time.
-But does this mean they will respond effectively to the current slowdown?
+The city-state transitioned through many stages of economic development in just barely a few decades’ time.

 In the meantime, it may be a better choice to stay away from stocks in Singapore and invest in emerging markets nearby instead.